davidlukerice/midi-to-game-instruments/README.md

 ## Keymap example

+See `/electron/defaultKeyMaps` for current default keymaps.

 ```
 {
   name: 'GW2 - The Minstrel (Auto Octave)',

+  // (Not yet implemented.
+Flag stored on the top level config used)
   autoOctaveSwap: true,

   // 'note' is the piano note
   notes: {
     // 'key' is the computer keyboard key